Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 ## Authors

-Most of the work for this project will be done collaboratively utilizing VSC's (visual studio code's) extension of live share which allows multiple users to collaborate and work on the same file at the same time.
-In addition to this, there will be open verbal communication via a voice call on Discord throughout this project.
-Training and testing models may be done utilizing Google Collab to make use of their GPUs.
-Weekly progress meetings will be conducted on Friday 3-4pm and Sunday 3-4pm.
+Most of the work for this project was done collaboratively utilizing Visual Studio Code's extension live share which allows multiple users to collaborate and work on the same file at the same time.
+Training and testing models was done utilizing Google Collab to make use of their GPUs.

 ### Division of Work